Don't you hate it when people who think they're smart ask dumb questions like, "What happens when an irresistible force meets an immovable object?"

 I despised anyone who asked the stupid question because I knew sound came from things hitting each other, whether anyone was there to hear it or not.

-Then, many years later I heard a question that actually sounded interesting to me:
+Many years later, I heard a question that sounded interesting to me:

 What is the color of unexposed film?